bernard357/mcp-watch/README.md

 For automatic security scans, MCP Watch detects servers that have been activated and submits scanning requests to Qualys.

 ![scans architecture](docs/media/architecture-qualys.png)

+Our mid-term objective is that `mcp-pump` can interface with multiple systems.
+The architecture is open, so that it can be extended quite easily.
+We are looking for the addition of Elasticsearch, MongoDB, Cisco Spark and of Splunk.
+If you are interested, or have other ideas, please have a look at the [contributing page](contributing.md).

 ## What is needed to deploy MCP Watch?